What is abatacept?

 - Mild pain, swelling, bruising or itching may occur at the injection site (for subcutaneous doses).
 It is therefore important to change around the injection site.

 - Serious infections such as tuberculosis (TB) are seen rarely, and screening for TB is needed before treatment begins (see Precautions).

 - Rarely abatacept may cause an allergic reaction with itchy, red skin or a rash.

-- It is still unclear from research if there is an increased risk of cancer due to abatacept treatment (see Precautions).
+- It is still unclear from research if there is an increased risk of cancer due to abatacept treatment but registry data has been reassuring. (see Precautions).

 What precautions are necessary?

 - If you have an active infection of any kind, treatment with abatacept will not be given until the infection is treated successfully.

 - Abatacept will not be given if you have active untreated tuberculosis (TB) or HIV (AIDS) infection as it is likely to make these conditions worse.

 - If you have latent (inactive) TB preventative anti-TB treatment will be started at least 4 weeks before abatacept.
 The anti-TB treatment will usually need to be taken for 9 months.

 - Hepatitis B or C infection may not necessarily exclude treatment.